 \section{Constraints and implications}

-After establishing the theoretical framework for nucleon decay with an ALP in the final state, we investigate constraints on the relevant WCs from available experimental data.
-Exotic nucleon decays involving new light invisible particles have been largely overlooked in the past experimental searches, resulting in a lack of direct constraints on their occurrence.
-The only exceptions are the two-body proton decay modes $p\to e^+X$ and $\mu^+X$, and Super-K experiment has set stringent lower bounds on their inverse decay widths in the limit of $m_X\to 0$: $\Gamma^{-1}({p \to e^+ + X}) > 7.9 \times 10^{32}$ yr and $\Gamma^{-1}(p \to \mu^+ + X)> 4.1 \times 10^{32}$ yr \cite{Super-Kamiokande:2015pys}.
-Nevertheless, given the non-observation of any BNV nucleon decays, existing experimental data from searches for decay modes involving only SM final states can also be used to constrain exotic modes involving new light particles.
-In the following, we first discuss how to reinterpret the existing experimental data into bounds on these new channels, and then use all these bounds to set limits on the WCs of the effective operators.
+After establishing the theoretical framework for nucleon decay with an ALP in the final state, we investigate constraints on relevant WCs from available experimental data.
+Exotic nucleon decays involving new light invisible particles have been largely overlooked in the past experimental searches, thereby resulting in a lack of direct constraints on their occurrence.
+The only exceptions are the two-body proton decay modes $p\to e^+X$ and $\mu^+X$.
+The Super-K experiment has set stringent lower bounds on their inverse decay widths in the limit of $m_X\to 0$: $\Gamma^{-1}({p \to e^+ + X}) > 7.9 \times 10^{32}$ yr and $\Gamma^{-1}(p \to \mu^+ + X)> 4.1 \times 10^{32}$ yr \cite{Super-Kamiokande:2015pys}.
+However, given the non-observation of any BNV nucleon decays, existing experimental data from searches for decay modes involving only SM final states can be used to constrain exotic modes involving new light particles.
+In the following subsections, we discuss how to reinterpret the existing experimental data into bounds on these new channels, and then, we use these bounds to set limits on the WCs of the effective operators.